 - In an episode of Angel, the Fang Gang rescues a woman who was newly changed into a werewolf from a group of people who consider the flesh of newly turned werewolf a delicacy.
 When she bites The Mole scientist as Angel is taking her away, Angel dryly comments that, now all they have to do is wait a month.
 The scientist begins pleading for his life as the mooks take him away.

-- In one episode of Medium, the Villain of the Week had a particularly clever method of killing his victims: he would strike them with the faucet taken from their own bathtub, then use plastic sheeting to transfer their bodies to the tub so as to avoid leaving any blood in the house, replace the faucet, and turn the water on, making it appear that they had simply slipped in the shower and hit their head.
+- In one episode, the Villain of the Week had a particularly clever method of killing his victims: he would strike them with the faucet taken from their own bathtub, then use plastic sheeting to transfer their bodies to the tub so as to avoid leaving any blood in the house, replace the faucet, and turn the water on, making it appear that they had simply slipped in the shower and hit their head.
 Even though Alison knows he did it and has convinced the District Attorney of it, no one can arrest the guy because he's simply too good and leaves no evidence that it was anything but a tragic accident.
 While he escapes to a tropical country and seems to have gotten away with it all, the universe sees fit to ensure that not only does he slip and bash his own head in the next time he takes a shower (in the only legitimate "accident" he was ever involved in), but also takes care to inform Alison of it in her dreams.
 Needless to say, both she and the audience are happy that things have been sorted out.

 - In another, an evil medium begins interfering with Alison's dreams, preventing her from helping people as she normally does - he claims he's simply "keeping the balance" because Alison's precognition is an unfair advantage, but he's really just evil.
 In the end, the ghosts of all the people he stopped Alison from helping come after him, because if he hadn't interfered, they'd still be alive (and unable to harm him).